 In this day and age, people don’t go anywhere without their electronics.
 Even backpackers who were once the ones roughing it and going off the beaten path have transformed into flashpackers who can’t go anywhere with their smartphones and tablets.
 On your next trip, I urge you to think twice about bringing your tech gear.
 Here’s why:

 The more electronics you have, the more of a target you become.
 And, don’t think you have to have to be holding an expensive DSLR camera in your hand to get robbed.
-When in Brazil, a friend of mine quickly sent a text from his iPhone and put the device in his backpack.
+When traveling solo in Brazil, I went out exploring with a guy from my hostel.
+He sent a text from his iPhone and put the device in his backpack.
 By the time we stopped for some pizza an hour later, the phone had been stolen without either of us noticing.
 Luckily, the thief wasn’t violent.
 However, you may not always be so lucky.
 Additionally, don’t assume your hotel room is a safe place to store your valuables.
 I’ve known many people who had items stolen, both at hostels and 5-star hotels.

 You Save Money

 Roaming fees, data charges, international calling, pay-per-minute rates.
 These all add up to one hefty and not-worth-it price tag.
 One phone bill I’ll never forget was from a month in Argentina – $1,081!
 I had barely even used the thing except to entertain myself from time to time on long bus rides.
 It was absolutely not worth the price, and I kicked myself for even having brought a phone in the first place.
 If you really need to contact someone, most cities have internet and Skype cafes.